blockspacer/flextool/README.md

 unset LLVM_CONFIG
 ```

-We compile code using the AFL compiler using `-DCMAKE_C_COMPILER=afl-clang-fast`, `-DCMAKE_CXX_COMPILER=afl-clang-fast++`, `-DCMAKE_LINKER=afl-clang-fast`.
+We compile code using the AFL compiler: `-DCMAKE_C_COMPILER=afl-clang-fast`, `-DCMAKE_CXX_COMPILER=afl-clang-fast++`, and `-DCMAKE_LINKER=afl-clang-fast`.

-You can verify if binary uses the AFL compiler using `nm BINARY_PATH | grep afl`
+To verify if binary uses the AFL compiler: `nm BINARY_PATH | grep afl`

-Build application with some sanitizers and debug information enabled (`-DENABLE_ASAN=ON` etc.):
+To build application with some sanitizers and debug information enabled: (`-DENABLE_ASAN=ON` etc.):

 NOTE: There are some things to consider when using Address Sanitizer.
-Even if ASan finds a memory access violation it doesn't automatically crash the application.
-This is a problem when using automated fuzzing tools, because they usually try to detect segfaults by checking the return code.
-We can however force ASan to crash software when an error happens with the environment variable ASAN_OPTIONS like this before fuzzing: `export ASAN_OPTIONS='abort_on_error=1'`
+Even if ASan finds a memory access violation, it doesn't automatically crash the application.
+This is a problem when using automated fuzzing tools because they usually try to detect segfaults by checking the return code.
+We can, however, force ASan to crash software when an error happens with the environment variable ASAN_OPTIONS before fuzzing: `export ASAN_OPTIONS='abort_on_error=1'`

 NOTE: Disable custom memory allocation functions.
 This can hide memory access bugs and prevent the detection of memory access errors.